TommyBeaton/Kurrent/readme.md

 ## ⏰ Future Enhancements
 - 💡 **Direct K8s Updates:** A streamlined way to directly update Kubernetes without any middle agents.
+- 💡 **Notifications:** Receive notifications when updates are made to your Kubernetes manifests.

 ## 🚀 Deploying Lighthouse on Kubernetes